teyaberg/meds-torch-data/README.md

 Once the data has been tensorized, you can use the `MEDSPytorchDataset` class to load the data into a PyTorch dataset suitable to begin modeling!
 This dataset class takes a configuration object as input, with the following fields:

+## Performance

+See https://mmcdermott.github.io/meds-torch-data/dev/bench/ for performance benchmarks for all commits in this repository.
+See [here](benchmark/run.py) for the benchmarking script.
+Note that these benchmarks are likely to change over time so should be judged relative to the content of the associated commits, not in absolute terms (e.g., we are likely to benchmark on more or more complex synthetic data, etc.).